Lux Christian Academy: Policies & Handbook

 School Arrival and Dismissal

 Parents must make sure their child is on time every day.
-All classes start promptly at 8:00 a.m.
-If a child is

-School: 8:15 a.m. – 3:15 p.m.
+School: 8:15 a.m. – 3:30 p.m.

 Early Den 7:30 a.m. – 8:00 a.m

-Evening Den Tutoring : 3:30p.m. – 5:30 p.m.
+Evening Den Tutoring: 3:30 p.m. – 5:30 p.m.

 Before and After Care